yinyangontology/YYO/README.md

 The Yin-Yang Ontology is developed to ontologize the Yin-Yang philosophy originated in China.

+Yin and yang are Chinese philosophical concepts referring to two opposite but interconnected forces.
+Yin is the receptive force or principle.
+Yang the active force or principle.

 YYO was initiated by Dr. Yongqun "Oliver" He during his sabbatical in Monash University, Australia, in the fall 2017.

 ## References: